 On average, expect to pay between $300 and $400 to move a portable hot tub locally from one house to another.
 But disconnecting power at one location and connecting power at the new location will add to the cost.

-If you want to have a hot tub moved, by professionals, it is not going to be cheap.
+If you want to have a hot tub moved to a new home (or maybe you bought a new one), by professionals, it is not going to be cheap.

 It’s likely not as expensive as you may think, but anything that requires professional help is going to cost you some of those hard-earned dollars.
 So before you think about moving your hot tub, please keep that in mind.